samyakjain1908/chetna-project/README.md

 ```

 ## Usage
-- Open the application.
+- Run the application.
-- Upload or draw a handwritten digit on the canvas.
+- Upload the image file path.
 - Click the "Recognize" button to get the predicted number.

 ## System Requirements